-Notarized Parent's Release For Children Attending SWIM with Someone Other Than A Parent is hereby authoriz ed to act as guardian with full authority to act for health, medical, (legal guardian's full name) care, and deeds for my child/children (child's/children's full name(s)) from December 26, 2005, through January 1, 2006, while attending S.W.I.M. activities for said child/children and travelling to and from S.W.I.M.
+Notarized Parent's Release For Children Attending SWIM with Someone Other Than A Parent . . .

+is hereby authoriz zed to act as guardian with full authority to act for health, medical, (legal guardian's full name) care, and deeds for my child/children (child's/children's full name(s)) from December 26, 2005, through January 1, 2006, while attending S.W.I.M. activities for said child/children and travelling to and from S.W.I.M.
 Signature of Parent/Guardian State/Province, Country, & Date Before me, personally appeared and presented (Parent's/Legal guardian's full name) (form of ID) as identification or is personally known to me and did not take an oath, this day of , 2005.
-Notary Public (month & day) My Commission Expires (month, day & year) I agree to be responsible for this child/children while attending S.W.I.M. and child/children in case of illness, crisis, injury, or dismissal from S.W.I.M., and youth programs or teen programs.
-I have reviewed the S.W.I.M. brochure and during any time when the child/children is/are not involved in super parent or guardian for my child/minor is required to attend all listed and anno immediately about any special issues or concerns regarding my child/minor at ounced meetings for parents and guardians during S.W.I.M. and I wil Signature of S.W.I.M.
+Notary Public (month & day) My Commission Expires - (month, day & year) child/children in case of illness, crisis, injury, or dismissal from S.W.I.M., and youth programs or teen programs.
+I have reviewed the S.W.I.M. brochure and parent or guardian for my child/minor is required to attend all listed and anno immediately about any special issues or concerns regarding my child/minor at l understand the activities schedule for these programs.
+I understand ounced meetings for parents and guardians during S.W.I.M. and I wil that a Signature of S.W.I.M.
 Guardian State/Province, Country, & Date Before me, personally appeared and presented (Parent's/Legal guardian's full name) (form of ID) as identification or is personally known to me and did not take an oath, this day of $% \mathcal{A}(\mathcal{A})$, 2005. (month & day) Notary Public My Commission Expires (month, day & year)